Visit KZN | KZN South Coast

 • Wear sunglasses that offer protection from UV rays.

 Limit the time you spend in the sun and rather gradually build your tan over time by spending short periods in the sun over a few days.
-There is nothing worse than getting sunburnt on your first day of holidays and not being able to enjoy the rest of your time.

 DID YOU KNOW?